-- Check cashing-students may cash personal checks with their student identification card.
-A fee will be assessed. - Printing account-students may add money to their campus printing account. - Meal plans-students may purchase meal plans in the student portal under "Residential Life."
+- Printing account-students may add money to their campus printing account. - Meal plans-students may purchase meal plans in the student portal under "Residential Life."

-Note: Students must authorize Student Business Office personnel to discuss student accounts with other individuals, including parents.
+Note: Students must authorize Student Business Office personnel to discuss student accounts with other individuals, including parents by filling out a FERPA form, Family Educational Rights and Privacy Act, located on the student portal.